AdobeDocs/commerce-operations.en/help/installation/tutorials/themes.md

 1. Verifies that the specified theme paths exist; if not, the command terminates.
 1. Verifies that the theme is a Composer package; if not, the command terminates.
-1. Checks for dependencies; if there are any, the command terminates.
+1. Checks for dependencies and terminates the command if there are any unmet dependencies.

-   To work around this, you can either uninstall all themes at the same time or you can uninstall the depending theme first.
+   To work around this, you can either uninstall all themes at the same time or you can uninstall the depending on theme first.

 1. Verifies that the theme is not being used; if it is being used, the command terminates.
 1. Verifies that the theme is not the base of the virtual theme; if it is the base of a virtual theme, the command terminates.
 1. Puts the store in maintenance mode.
-1. If `--backup-code` is specified, backs up the codebase, excluding the `pub/static`, `pub/media`, and `var` directories.
+1. If `--backup-code` is specified, back up the codebase, excluding the `pub/static`, `pub/media`, and `var` directories.

    The backup file name is `var/backups/<timestamp>_filesystem.tgz`

-   You can restore backups at any time using the [magento setup:rollback](uninstall-modules.md#roll-back-the-file-system-database-or-media-files) command.
+   You can restore backups at any time using the [`magento setup:rollback`](uninstall-modules.md#roll-back-the-file-system-database-or-media-files) command.

 1. Removes themes from the `theme` database table.
 1. Remove themes from code base using `composer remove`.